malashkovv/playground/README.md

 ### How do I get set up? ###

-Just go into sub-folders and do `vagrant up`
+Just go into sub-folders and do what readme says.